Zettlr/zettlr-docs/docs/en/core/style-and-grammar.md

 # Spelling, Style, and Grammar Checking

 Knowing how to write Markdown is one thing, but when typing a lot, it happens frequently that we make a mistake.
 To ensure that you always deliver perfect texts, Zettlr offers a variety of tools, and the list is likely going to increase going forward.
-Currently, Zettlr ships with three tools
+Currently, Zettlr ships with four tools:

 * A **spell checker** for simple typography proofing
 * A **Markdown style checker** that ensures well-formed syntax